bennysoo/Rails-on-Ruby/README.md

 # my-Ruby-programs
-Here are some of my Ruby codes, ranging from my practices and some answers for tech interview questions.
+Here are some of my Ruby codes.

 P.S.
-The tech questions will be pushed to the GibHub for reference soon in Aug 2015
+The tech questions will be pushed to the GitHub for reference soon